-- 1. have been registered at Hilltop High School in their grade 12 year; - 2. exhibit good studentship and citizenship as outlined by School and Division Policies; - have met the requirements for a High School Diploma or a High School Certificate of Completion.
+- 1. have been registered at Hilltop High School in their grade 12 year; - 2. exhibit good studentship and citizenship as outlined by School and Division Policies; - 3. have met the requirements for a High School Diploma or a High School Certificate of Completion.
 Keep in mind, because students will not have written their semester two diploma exams or their semester one diploma exam rewrites, students must have school awarded marks over 50% in these courses to determine qualifications.

-This ceremony is celebrated the last Friday in June.
+This ceremony is celebrated at the end of June, date TBD.
 All students who meet the graduation requirements, as well as their friends and family, will be invited to participate in this formal procedure.
 The Grand March occurs as a part of this formal activity.